This Affiliate Services Agreement (“Agreement”) is entered into between:

 - The Affiliate acknowledges and understands that it must not be involved in or facilitate the involvement of any form of spam or other unsolicited or unethical advertising.
 The Affiliate warrants that it will not be involved in such matters and that it shall comply with all laws relating to Email and web base marketing and advertising.

-- The Company operates a tracking count system and the Affiliate shall take whatever steps are necessary to enable the Company to ensure the functionality of that system in line with the provision of the Affiliate’s services.
+- The Company operates a tracking platform called “Webolytics” whose access will be provided to the Affiliate.
+In most cases a real-time dashboard access will be available to the Affiliate and the Affiliate should take whatever steps are necessary to enable the Company to ensure the functionality of that system in line with the provision of the Affiliate’s services.

 4. Company’s Duties

-- The Company shall provide a tracking count system and shall determine the number of leads or sales that the Affiliate has generated from the provision of the Services.
-There may be occasions when the Company is required to estimate the number of Leads generated.
-It shall be in the Company’s sole discretion whether or not it is necessary to estimate the Leads.
-Any estimate of Leads must be based on an analysis of the past number of Leads generated by the Affiliate as part of the Campaign.
-The amount paid to the Affiliate must be fair and reasonable on thisbasis.
+- The Company shall provide a conversion tracking platform – “Webolytics” access to the Affiliate.
+The platform shall determine the number of leads or sales that the Affiliate has generated from the provision of the Services.
+There may be occasions when the Company is required to await for the final billable stats based on the lead qualification feedback from the “Advertiser”.
+The company operates commercials on two basis:

-- The Company shall give the Affiliate such access to the tracking count system as is reasonably required by the Affiliate.
-The Company cannot provide tracking data on a real time basis and the Affiliate shouldexpect a level of delay in receiving data.
-The Company may from time to time seek to offer enhanced tracking count system access, but shall not be obliged to do so.
+- The Company shall give the Affiliate such access to the tracking platform as is reasonably required by the Affiliate.
+On some occasions the Company may not be able to provide tracking data on a real time basis and the Affiliate should expect a level of delay in receiving data.
+The Company may from time to time seek to offer enhanced tracking platform access, but shall not be obliged to do so.

 5. Invoicing and Payment

-- Invoicing: The Company will automate the invoicing process through its Webolytics tracking System Platform.
-The Company instead of sending an invoice for the previous month will reconcile the invoice by 15th of the new month and Webolytics platform will generate a new invoice on 15th of the new month, and the company will aim to pay the affiliates within 45 days of this invoice automatically provided the Company has Affiliates complete bank details and subject to the condition that the relevant advertiser have paid company the payment for the respective campaigns invoices.
+- Invoicing: The Company operate an e-billing invoicing process through its Webolytics tracking System.
+The company will reconcile the invoice by 15th of the new month giving them first two weeks of the month to reconcile leads with the Advertiser.
+The Company will aim to get all invoices live by the 15th of the new month.
+On some occasions due to delay in the lead feedback there might be a short delay of few days for the invoices to become visible.
+In most cases Webolytics platform will generate a new invoice on 15th of the new month, and the company will aim to pay the affiliates within 45 days of this e-invoice provided the Company has Affiliates complete bank and business details and subject to the condition that the relevant advertiser have paid company the payment for the respective campaign invoices.

-- The Company cannot guarantee any level of payment to the Partner that any Campaign may generate.
-Any amount of payment suggested in the IO is to be taken as an indication only and the Partner is aware that the Campaign may not generate that figure and that the figures are not guaranteed.
+- The Company cannot guarantee any level of payment to the Affiliate that any Campaign may generate.
+Any amount of payment suggested in the CB is to be taken as an indication only and the Affiliate is aware that the Campaign may not generate that figure and that the figures are not guaranteed.

-- The Company will report to the Partner the number of Leads or sales that have been generated in the previous month (as applicable) or in relation to the number of orders that have been secured (as applicable) latest by 10th working day of the new month.
-On the basis of this report (and taking into consideration any invalid Leads that should be deducted from the genuine Leads) the Company shall within 45 days of issuing of the report pay the Publisher such sums as are due for the provision for the Services as detailed in the report in accordance with the terms of this agreement as long as the Company receive a valid invoice with Partner’s bank details.
+- The Company will report to the Affiliate the number of Leads or sales that have been generated in the previous month (as applicable) or in relation to the number of orders that have been secured (as applicable) latest by 15th working day of the new month.
+On the basis of this report (and taking into consideration any invalid Leads that should be deducted from the genuine Leads) the Company shall within 45 days of issuing of the report in form of a valid e-invoice pay the Publisher such sums as are due for the provision for the Services as detailed in the report in accordance with the terms of this agreement as long as the Company has received full banking and business details of the Affiliate.

 - Payment Cycle

-- In the event that any report rendered by the Company under clause 5.c is disputed:
+- In the event that any report/invoice rendered by the Company under clause 5.c is disputed:

-- The Affiliate must raise such dispute within 15 days of the date of the report.
+- The Affiliate must raise such dispute within 15 days of the date of the invoice.
 Should no dispute be raised then the report shall be treated as undisputed and payable.

-- The Company’s tracking count shall be final and binding
+- The Company’s tracking platform count with advertiser rejections (wherever applicable) shall be final and binding.

-- The Company’s official report sent to the Affiliate shall be the sole document representing sums payable to the Affiliate.
+- The Company’s official invoice which will be available on the platform for he Affiliate shall be the sole document representing sums payable to the Affiliate.
 Information or data provided by any representative of the Company shall not form any report or indication of final billing numbers and should not be relied upon.
+It is responsibility of the Affiliate to view their invoices after 15th of the new month.

 - Payment shall only be made to the Affiliate once the Company has received payment from the Advertiser.
 The Affiliate agrees and understands that the nature of the relationship between the Company and the Advertiser and the Company and the Affiliate is such that the Company cannot be reasonably expected to make payment to the Affiliate until they are in receipt of funds from the Advertiser.
 In the event that the Advertiser defaults on making payment to the Company such that the Affiliate is not paid on time under this Agreement then the Affiliate shall have a right of action against the Advertiser in relation to non-payment.
 Any right of action that Affiliate has against the Advertiser for non-payment under clause 5g of the Affiliate Services Agreement does not apply to the extent that a payment has been withheld or delayed because of a genuine query or dispute raised by Advertiser that remains outstanding regarding Leads generated, amounts due, Advertiser’s performance or any issue arising under the ASA.